 The first two coaches to be trimmed with this moquette on the Bluebell will be SR Maunsell open third No.1336, and an SECR Birdcage Brake being restored to SR condition as No.3363.

-This photo is of the extremely faded original moquette in SECR Birdcage Brake No.3363.
-It was a typical moquette found in such vehicles from the 1930s until their withdrawal from service in the 1950s.
-For example, SECR Brake No.950 also retains remnants of this material.
+This was a typical moquette found in Southern vehicles from the mid-1930s until their withdrawal from service in the 1950s.
+For example, both SECR Birdcage Brakes No. 950 and No. 3363 retained remnants of this material.

 This uncut moquette was extensively used on first class, and is thought to date from the 1930s.
 The photo on the left is from a dining car chair, whilst that on the right is a good unfaded colour sample from the underside of a quarter-pad arm-rest.
 It is possible that the pattern dates from later than the 1930s, since it was still in use after nationalisation.